enlightn/security-checker/README.md

 $result = (new SecurityChecker)->check('/path/to/composer.lock');
 ```

-The result above is in JSON format.
+The result above is an associative array.
 The key is the package name and the value is an array of vulnerabilities based on your package version.
-An example is as below:
+An example of the JSON encoded version is as below:

 ```json
 {